All Episodes

 And if they keep doing it, you can guarantee.

-And you know, if nobody had ever done a mass murder and showed up on TV, there'd probably still be some, but not many.
+And, you know, if nobody had ever done a mass murder and showed up on TV, there'd probably still be some, but not many.

-So action has to follow a thought, and if the thought is never there, you just never get the action.
+And if the thought is never there, you just never get the action.

-Um I hate to say that, but it's true.
+I hate to say that, but it's true.

-And uh they can be easily convinced.
+And they can be easily convinced.

 So I don't think there's a mystery to it.